-- Yes, we only accept students who are currently in 11th grade and are going into 12th grade after the summer.
+Yes, we only accept high school students who are currently in the 11th grade (juniors) and are going into the 12th grade (seniors) after the summer.

-- Unfortunately, we only accept Missouri/Illinois residents.
-Students are expected to work in their lab full time (40 hours a week) for the eight-week internship, so commuting distance is an important factor to keep in mind (even for MO/IL residents!).
+Unfortunately, we only accept Missouri and Illinois residents.
+Students are expected to work in person in their lab full time (40 hours a week) for the eight-week internship.
+Commuting distance is an important factor to keep in mind, even for MO/IL residents!

-- No, students cannot miss more than 3 days of the program since it is such a short program.
+No, students cannot miss more than three (3) days of the eight weeks working in labs since the program is so short.

-- The ideal letter writer is someone who can attest to your qualities, character, capabilities, and/or work ethic based on their interactions with you over time.
+The ideal letter writer is a trusted adult who can attest to your qualities, character, capabilities, and/or work ethic based on their interactions with you over time.

-- The other letter may be from another individual (e.g. non-science teacher, school administrator, counselor, minister, etc.)
+- The other letter may be from another individual (e.g. non-science teacher, school administrator, counselor, clergy person, etc.)

 No, all applications are reviewed together after the submission deadline.
 Submitting early does not affect your chances of getting accepted into the program.
 However, we encourage you to apply early to ensure that we get all of your documents (including letters of recommendation and official transcript) in time before the deadline.

 Scholars are responsible for their own transportation to and from campus every day.
 We provide free monthly passes for the Metro St. Louis public transit system (MetroLink and MetroBus) to students who are accepted into the program.

 We do not provide parking in the WUSTL campus garages.
 Scholars can elect to purchase visitor or employee parking separately.
 More information can be found here.

 Any questions?
 Contact us!